atreyee80/stock_analysis/README.md

 2.How do these pros and cons apply to refactoring the original VBA script?
  A. The pros of refractoring the original VBA script is that the results can be seen very quickly as it is more efficient way of  writing the code specially if the dataset is very big.
- B. The cons of VBA script is that the code will work only if the data is sorted.
+ B. The cons of refractoring code in the original VBA script is that the code will work only if the data is sorted,if data is not sorted then only the volume will be calculated but starting and ending price will not be calculated.